Laurel, Mississippi: History

-The economic prosperity of Laurel's timber era (1893–1937) and "timber families" created the famed Laurel Central Historic District as a byproduct.
-The area is considered the largest, finest, and most intact collection of the early 20th century architecture in Mississippi and has been listed on the National Register of Historic Places since September 4, 1987, for both its historical value and for its wide variety of architectural styles.
-Many of the homes and buildings of the district are featured on the current HGTV series Home Town.
-In addition to influencing a diverse architectural district, the "timber families" of Laurel influenced the building of the town's broad avenues, the design of numerous public parks, and the development of strong public schools.
+The economic prosperity of Laurel's timber era (1893–1937) and "timber families" created the famed Laurel Central Historic District.
+The area is considered Mississippi's largest, finest, and most intact collection of early 20th-century architecture, and has been listed on the National Register of Historic Places since September 4, 1987, for both its historical value and its wide variety of architectural styles.
+Many of the district's homes and buildings are featured on the HGTV series Home Town.
+In addition to influencing a diverse architectural district, Laurel's "timber families" influenced the building of the town's broad avenues, the design of numerous public parks, and the development of strong public schools.

 The city's population grew markedly during the early 20th century because rural people were attracted to manufacturing jobs and the economic takeoff of Masonite International.
 Mechanization of agriculture reduced the number of farming jobs.
+The city reached its peak census population in 1960, and has declined about one third since then.

+Laurel was the site of several notable racial incidents prior to and during the Civil Rights movement.
 In 1942, Howard Wash, a 45-year-old African-American man who had been convicted of murder, was dragged from jail and lynched by a mob.
-The city reached its peak census population in 1960, and has declined about one third since then.
+At midnight on May 8, 1951, Willie McGee was electrocuted in Laurel after being convicted of raping a white woman.
+Over a thousand white citizens gathered at the courthouse for the execution, which was broadcast on the radio.
+In March 1968, Martin Luther King Jr. spoke at the St. Paul United Methodist Church in Laurel.
+It was one year after the Ku Klux Klan had firebombed the church.